Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Challenge 4: Generation

 \subsection{Subchallenge 4b: Translation}

-A core area in multimodal machine learning is concerned with translating (mapping) from one modality to another while respecting semantic alignment~\citep{vinyals2016show}.
-For example, generating a descriptive caption of an image can help to improve the accessibility of visual content for blind people~\citep{gurari2018vizwiz}.
-Multimodal translation brings about new difficulties involving the generation of high-dimensional structured multimodal data as well as their evaluation.
-Multimodal translation has been studied for a long time, with early work in speech synthesis~\cite{Hunt1996}, visual speech generation~\cite{Masuko1998} and video description~\cite{Kojima2002} inspiring recent work in image and video description~\cite{Bernardi2016,Chen2015,Torabi2015}, multimodal machine translation~\cite{caglayan2019probing,specia2016shared,yao2020multimodal}, and cross-modal retrieval~\cite{feng2014cross,plummer2015flickr30k,wang2017adversarial,wang2016comprehensive}.
-While there are broad applications of multimodal translation, there are two unifying themes in the approaches used: \textit{exemplar-based}, and \textit{generative}.
-Exemplar-based approaches are limited to using the training instances when translating between the modalities, while generative approaches construct a model that is able to generate a translated instance without using the training instances directly.
-The distinction between these models can also be seen as similar to those of parametric and non-parametric machine learning approaches.
+Translation aims to map one modality to another while respecting semantic connections and information content~\citep{vinyals2016show}.
+For example, generating a descriptive caption of an image can help improve the accessibility of visual content for blind people~\citep{gurari2018vizwiz}.
+Multimodal translation brings about new difficulties involving the generation of high-dimensional structured data as well as their evaluation.
+Recent approaches can be classified as \textit{exemplar-based}, which are limited to retrieving from training instances to translate between modalities but guarantee fidelity~\cite{farhadi2010every}, and \textit{generative} models which can translate into arbitrary instances interpolating beyond the data but face challenges in quality, diversity, and evaluation~\cite{koh2021text,ramesh2021zero,tsimpoukelli2021multimodal}.
+Despite these challenges, recent progress in large-scale translation models has yielded impressive quality of generated content in text-to-image~\citep{rombach2022high,ramesh2021zero}, text-to-video~\citep{singer2022make}, audio-to-image~\cite{jamaludin2019you}, text-to-speech~\cite{ren2019fastspeech}, speech-to-gesture~\citep{ahuja2020style}, speaker-to-listener~\citep{ng2022learning}, language to pose~\citep{ahuja2019language2pose}, and speech and music generation~\cite{oord2018parallel}.

-\textbf{Exemplar-based} rely on using the training data directly to provide the translation and are exemplified by retrieval models that find the closest sample in the training data.
-Many of the ideas in learning coordinated multimodal representations (Section~\ref{representation_coordination}) and learning connections (Section~\ref{connections}) are useful for exemplar-based retrieval.
-For example,~\citet{Farhadi2010} map sentences and images into a space of $\langle$object, action, scene$\rangle$, where retrieval of the relevant caption to an image can be performed.
-Other approaches based on learning a coordinated embedding space were proposed in~\citet{Socher2014} and~\citet{Xu2015}.~\citet{Jiang2015} and~\citet{Cao2016} use cross-modal hashing to perform multimodal translation from images to sentences and back, while~\citet{Hodosh2013} use a multimodal KCCA space for image-sentence retrieval.
-Instead of aligning images and sentences globally in a common space,~\citet{karpathy2014deep} proposes a multimodal similarity metric that internally aligns image fragments (visual objects) together with sentence fragments (dependency tree relations).